lmller/lmller.github.io/_posts/2017-08-31-dev_to-gofinkotlin-part2.md

 - dev.to

 ---
-Kotlin is getting more and more relevant.
-How would common design patterns implemented in Kotlin look like?
+Implementing the Decorator pattern with function composition and how would the Visitor pattern look like in Kotlin?
-From dev.to, the DEV community.
+From dev.to(), the DEV community.

 From dev.to() => [https://dev.to/lovis/gang-of-four-patterns-in-kotlin---slight-return](https://dev.to/lovis/gang-of-four-patterns-in-kotlin---slight-return]) (you should be redirected)